frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 We don\'t know the plans that God has attached to the efforts of our fishing, and to the effort that we make to get the right bait.

 The first reaction of Nathanael to Philip\'s invitation was, "Can anything good come out of Nazareth?"
 (John 1:46).
-It\'s a sort of a geographical slur.
+It\'s sort of a geographical slur.

-Frequently too, it\'s our role to say to the people that we want to bring closer to Our Lord, "Come and see!"
+Frequently too, it\'s our role to say to the people that we want to bring closer to Our Lord, "Come and see!" (*ibid*.).

 Anyone who ever took us at our word and came to Jesus never felt cheated, because Our Lord never disappoints.